 Life Teen and Confirmation Preparation Program will include the following subjects: Knowledge of Our Faith; Understanding of the Meaning of the Liturgy (Mass); Knowledge of the Sacraments; Prayer and Scripture; Catholic Morals and Ethics; Being in Community; and Discipleship in Society.

-In addition, those high school juniors (or seniors) who are looking forward to the celebration of the Sacrament of Confirmation in the Spring of 2018 will have these additional commitments:
+In addition, high school juniors (or seniors) who are looking forward to the celebration of the Sacrament of Confirmation May 29, 2021 will have these additional commitments:

-Baptismal Certificate: All Candidates for Confirmation need to submit a certified copy of their Baptismal Certificate to the Parish Office by October 31, 2017.
+Baptismal Certificate: All Candidates for Confirmation need to submit a certified copy of their Baptismal Certificate to the parish office.

 Confirmation Name: Each candidate for confirmation should carefully consider the choice of a Confirmation name, which is often taken from the name of a Catholic saint.
 It is important for candidates to take time to learn about the life of the saint whose name he or she has chosen and find in the saint’s life examples of Christian virtues.
 NOTE: The Bishop will spend several minutes speaking to each student about his or her choice of a Confirmation name and about the eponymous saint’s life.

-Confirmation Retreat: The Archdiocese REQUIRES all candidates for Confirmation to attend a weekend Confirmation Retreat.
-Our retreat weekend is scheduled for January 19-21, 2018.
-It is best if our Candidates attend this retreat together, but if an individual candidate cannot attend the retreat as scheduled, it is REQUIRED that the Parish Office be contacted as soon as possible, so arrangements can be made for another retreat.
+Confirmation Retreat: The Archdiocese REQUIRES all candidates for Confirmation to attend a Confirmation Retreat.
+Our retreat is not yet scheduled, all participants will be informed as soon as it is or watch the parish calendar for updates.
+It is best if our candidates attend this retreat together, but if an individual candidate cannot attend the retreat as scheduled, it is REQUIRED the parish office be contacted as soon as possible, so arrangements can be made for another retreat.

-Attendance at Confirmation Mass and Rehearsal: Once we have been notified by the Bishop’s Office of the date of our Confirmation at our Parish, we will set a specific date and time for our required Confirmation Rehearsal.
-If a candidate is unable to make the scheduled Confirmation date, the candidate’s parents should contact the Parish Office immediately.
+Attendance at Confirmation Mass and Rehearsal: Once we have been notified by the Bishop’s office of the date of our confirmation, we will set a specific date and time for our required Confirmation rehearsal.
+If a candidate is unable to make the scheduled Confirmation date, the candidate’s parents should contact the parish office immediately.